Featured image of post Automating OWASP Top Ten Scan Reports in Azure DevOps

 Running the OWASP ZAP Docker container

-The next step leverages a pre-configured OWASP ZAP Docker container:
+The next step uses a pre-configured OWASP ZAP Docker container:

 Owasp Scan